JPSvdW/Optimizing_ML_Pipeline_Azure_Nano_Degree/README.md

 A total of 30 models were executed.
 The best model happened to be the VotingEnsemble and had a slightly better accuracy of 91.77%.
 This is a majority voting ensemble which combines the predictions from multiple models.
 This wil give a better performing model than using a single model that was used in the ensemble.

+**An overview of parameters used in the AutoML configuration.** experiment_tmeout_minutes=30 - This is the maximum amount in minutes that the AutoML has to complete iterations before the experiment is ended.
+This was set to 30 minutes due to resource constraints.

+task='classification' - This defines the type of model you would like to run.
+In this case it will run a classification task.
+Regression or forecasting can also be used.

+primary_metric='accuracy' - This is the metric that AutoML will optomize and will lead to the selection of the best model.

+training_data=final_training_data - This is where the training dataset is fed to AutoML.

+label_column_name='y' - This specifies the column name that the prediction must be done on.

+n_cross_validations=6 - This sets the number of cross validations that AutoML must perform when no validation dataset is provided.

+compute_target=cpu_cluster - This defines which compute target AutoML should use to run the experiment on.

+enable_early_stopping=True - This defines if AutoML will enforce an early stopping policy.

+enable_onnx_compatible_models=True - This allows for Open Neural Network Exchange compatibility.
+This compatibility is useful for the inferencing stage of a model.
+This allows inferencing accros multiple frameworks without optomizing hardware.

 ## Pipeline comparison
 It is clear that AutoML delivered a model with better accuracy using a Votin Ensemble.
 The Voting Ensemble delivered an accuracy 0f 91.77% compared to using logistic regression and HyperDrive which delivered an accuracy of 90.89%.